Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/llm-guided-tasks.md

 ## Option 2: Build a React client application

 You've been using your API client _(e.g. Yaak)_ to test your endpoints thus far.
 A real challenge at this point is to build a React project provides a interface for people to create, read, and delete data.

+You can build a React-based client for either Harbor Master or Jewelry Junction.